python/cpython/Doc/library/datetime.rst

 .. method:: time.isoformat(timespec='auto')

-   Return a string representing the time in ISO 8601 format, HH:MM:SS.mmmmmm or, if :attr:`microsecond` is 0, HH:MM:SS If :meth:`utcoffset` does not return ``None``, a string is appended, giving the UTC offset: HH:MM:SS.mmmmmm+HH:MM[:SS[.uuuuuu]] or, if self.microsecond is 0, HH:MM:SS+HH:MM[:SS[.uuuuuu]].
+   Return a string representing the time in ISO 8601 format, HH:MM:SS.ffffff or, if :attr:`microsecond` is 0, HH:MM:SS If :meth:`utcoffset` does not return ``None``, a string is appended, giving the UTC offset: HH:MM:SS.ffffff+HH:MM[:SS[.ffffff]] or, if self.microsecond is 0, HH:MM:SS+HH:MM[:SS[.ffffff]].

    The optional argument *timespec* specifies the number of additional components of the time to include (the default is ``'auto'``).